Creativity is a part of who we are at Mount Mary University. A big part.

 With a population of approximately 600,000, Milwaukee is the culturally diverse center of Wisconsin.
 Milwaukee provides something new to explore every week, including performing arts (ballet, opera, theater), the Milwaukee Art Gallery Night, concerts, and the Milwaukee Symphony Orchestra.
 Along with entertainment, Milwaukee is filled with internship and employment opportunities for Mount Mary students and alumnae.

-Type of University: Four-year, accredited, nonprofit private university for women founded in 1913 and sponsored by the School Sisters of Notre Dame
+Type of School: Four-year, accredited, nonprofit private university for women founded in 1913 and sponsored by the School Sisters of Notre Dame

 Size of Campus: 80 acres